SharePoint/sp-dev-docs/docs/general-development/how-to-create-filter-editors-for-performancepoint-services-in-sharepoint.md

-﻿---
+---
-title: How to Create filter editors for PerformancePoint Services in SharePoint ms.date: 09/25/2017 ms.prod: sharepoint
+title: Create filter editors for PerformancePoint Services in SharePoint ms.date: 09/25/2017 ms.prod: sharepoint
 ---

-# How to: Create filter editors for PerformancePoint Services in SharePoint
+# Create filter editors for PerformancePoint Services in SharePoint

 Learn how to create the editor component of a custom filter extension for PerformancePoint Services.

 ## What are custom filter editors for PerformancePoint Services?
 <a name="bk_intro"> </a>